c-sp/age/src/README.md

-# AGE Source Code
+# AGE Desktop Application Source Code

 ## Structure

-AGE source code is structured into _groups_ of coherent code.
+The AGE desktop application source code is structured into _groups_ of coherent code.
 While code inside a _group_ may be tightly coupled, code of different _groups_ is only loosely coupled (if at all).
 Loose coupling is achieved by including shared C++ header files found at